Management of Secondary Contacts Direction (No. 3)

 the person must be physically present at a workplace to provide the services.

-keep records of people the person has close contact with while in the workplace until the end of the quarantine period for the close contact; and
+keep records of people the person has close contact with while in the workplace until the end of the quarantine period for the secondary contact or close contact, whichever is shorter; and

 Note: record keeping may include the name, phone number and email address of the close contact if reasonably practicable to do so, or at least the day, time and location at which the contact occurred.